What You Need to Know

 If online roulette is done right, then every single spin of the wheel is separate from every other spin.
 If a spin hit on “7” last time, that does not change the probability of hitting a “7” on the next hand.
 Yes, over a million hands, the results are likely to look like the probabilities.
 In the short term, nothing of the sort applies.

 Players tend to think in limited terms when gambling.
 They think of 1,000 spins as a lot.
 If the number 15 hasn’t appeared very often in 1,000 spins, they think 15 is due.
 It simply doesn’t work that way.

 Also called Square Ro-Let, this betting pattern was introduced in Jack Kennedy’s 1998 book “Square Ro-let”.
 It combined a flat bet, the dealer’s signature, and Follow the Last Color betting to beat the casino.
 Unfortunately, no one could understand Positional Roulette betting.
 Even Jack Kennedy wrote, “it can only be learned in practice”.
 That’s one of the great con games, to claim a system is so intricate and genius that only a few understand it.
 If a gambler uses the system and he or she fails, then it’s because he or she doesn’t understand the system enough.

 Most of the roulette games that you can find online are either American, European, or French, but there are a few that take the same idea and change it to create a new game, a new way of playing roulette.
 These are some of those variations:

 In most casino settings, roulette does not offer the best odds.
 For that reason, it’s a game preferred by novices and old-timers.
-For either group of gamblers, casino roulette online is a slow-paced game which does not require strategy decisions.
+For either group of gamblers, casino roulette online is a slow-paced game that does not require strategy decisions.
 The spinning wheel is a little mesmerizing.
-Therefore, the game is relaxing to many, with occasional thrills.
+Therefore, the game is relaxing for many, with occasional thrills.